extinto77/Flexcomm-Simulator-User-Manual/controllers.md

     // Convert Node Id to Data Path Id uint64_t Id2PdId (uint32_t Id);
-    ```
+    ``` -->

 ---

 ## Using a custom controller

-To use a custom controller in the simulation set the `CONTROLLER` flag equal to the `TypeId` of the intended controller:
+To use a custom controller in the simulation set the `CONTROLLER` flag to the filename and the name of the intended controller:
 ```
-make run CONTROLLER=ns3::MyController
+make run CONTROLLER=my-controller.NewRoutingAlgo
 ```

 ---